nmfs-opensci/nmfs-jhub/README.md

 https://jhub.opensci.live/hub/login

-Read about why cloud compute environments are great.
-This one is the same as the SnowEx Hackweek one except that it also has RStudio server: https://snowex-2022.hackweek.io/preliminary/jupyterhub.html

 Login via GitHub.
 Only members of the Connect-Forum GitHub team can log on.

 Instructions: It should be pretty self-explanatory.